BitBagCommerce/SyliusElasticsearchPlugin/README.md

 ## Additional resources for developers

 ---
-To learn more about our contribution workflow and more, we encourage ypu to use the following resources:
+To learn more about our contribution workflow and more, we encourage you to use the following resources:
 * [Sylius Documentation](https://docs.sylius.com/en/latest/)
 * [Sylius Contribution Guide](https://docs.sylius.com/en/latest/contributing/)
 * [Sylius Online Course](https://sylius.com/online-course/)

 ## License